benfjohnson/developer-dot/communications/communications-certification.md

 <li> Ability to apply adjustment call for current/previous month transactions </li>
 </ul>
 </td>
 <td> You should be able to submit adjustment transactions.
-For example, ability to apply adjustments using CalcAdjWithPcode API call and get correct tax results </td>
+For example, ability to apply adjustments using CalcAdjWithPcode API call and get correct tax results.</td>
 <td>Pre API call setup and display adjustment results in source system </td>
 </tr>
 <tr>